rouvinerh/SecJournal/blogs/my-blogs/reviews/osep-review.md

 I had concerns about initial access, having read that it was similar to OSCP.
 In the end, it was very similar to the practice labs.
 Although I submitted 17 flags, I am fairly certain I missed 1 because I could not access a machine.
 I still think about that today.

-I received my results after 3 days:
+I received my results after exactly 72 hours after the exam ended:

 ![Passed!](../../../.gitbook/assets/osep-review-image-1.png)